fpsvogel/fpsvogel.com/src/_posts/2023-07-17-plain-text-reading-list-statistics.md

 ### Moving on

 And of course, it's nice to move on to other projects after three years working on this one.
 I've been thinking about making a game, as [I recently wrote about](/posts/2023/why-make-a-text-based-game).
-That would be another way to show up my teenage self, because back then my dream was to make a game, but really all I did was to *play* games 🙄
+That would be another way to show up my teenage self, because back then my dream was to make a game, but really all I did was *play* games 🙄

 I still plan giving the Reading gem a 1.0 release after (presumably) bug fixes and code cleanup.
 And eventually I might integrate it with a social network, maybe [BookWyrm](https://bookwyrm.social/) (the Fediverse alternative to Goodreads) once it has a public API.
 (Even if I *wanted* to integrate with Goodreads, at this point I couldn't because the Goodreads public API has been largely discontinued…)